Mfawzycode/Portfolio/07_customer_analysis/README.md

-# 👥 Customer Analysis - Senior Data Science Project
+# 👥 Strategic Customer Analytics & Retention

 An advanced customer behavioral analysis project demonstrating behavioral segmentation, retention modeling, and value optimization.

 ## 📈 Overview

 In a data-driven organization, understanding "who" your customers are is only the first step.
-This project dives into "how" they behave and "when" they are likely to leave, using Senior-level Data Science techniques to drive growth and minimize churn.
+This project dives into "how" they behave and "when" they are likely to leave, using Advanced analytical techniques to drive growth and minimize churn.

 ## 🎯 Business Value